betaseg/protocol-notebooks/README.md

     ![](figs/plot.png)

-    Notebooks relating to the generation of organelle interaction plots
+    Notebooks relating to the generation of organelle spatial interaction plots

 2. [3D segmentation of golgi apparatus with U-Net](./unet)